remotion-dev/remotion/packages/docs/docs/4-0-migration.md

 ## `crf` is not allowed for GIFs anymore

 Previously you were able to set a value for `crf` when rendering a GIF.
 This was a mistake and GIF does not support them.

+## `staticFile()` URI-unsafe characters handling

+Up to now, [`staticFile()`](/docs/staticfile) did not handle URI-unsafe characters contained in the provided path.
+This could in some specific cases lead to problems, which forced users to encode paths containing unsafe characters by themselves.

+Now, `staticFile()` checks for aforementioned characters and encodes them if contained in the path.
+If you encoded the path by yourself until now, make sure to drop your encoding before passing the path into `staticFile()` to avoid double encoding.